JaredMcB/DDRM/ResearchJournal.md

 3:49 PM - I noticed there was a big difference between the analytical and numerical cross spectra I am investigating this now.
 I found an Error in the code.
 Not in the functions themselves but in the ancillary code in the file `Scalar LinearSDE_ExplodedView.jl`
 The result of the error was that `sig` and `pred` rather than being off set by an index, as should be the case (`pred[:,n]` = `sig[:,n-1]`, since `Psi` is identity).
 The next problem was I reduced the stop time to 1e4 but and the real and imaginary parts of the crspect were matching up, so I increased the stop time to 1e5 and now these plots match beautifully.
 So, that is I went from roughly 4.99e3 effective samples to 5.01e4.

 The early problem with not mismatching the `sig` and `pred` makes sense because the output of the wiener filter was very close to 1 in the first component and zero after.
 Which is just what we would expect with no shift at all.
-There is another problem becasue for the following data
+There is another problem because for the following data

 ```julia
 A = reshape([-0.05],1,1)
 σ = reshape([1],1,1)